OmarSalemAI/NYC_Taxi_Trips_Project/README.md

   - **Staging Layer:** Cleaned and standardized schemas
   - **Analytics Layer:** Fact and Dimension tables for business use cases

+### 🧹 Data Preparation

+Before uploading the dataset to S3, initial data preprocessing was done in a **Jupyter Notebook**:
+- Merged trip data with location information using **pickup/dropoff latitude and longitude**
+- Mapped coordinates to **zones and boroughs** using NYC Taxi Zone Lookup data
+- Saved the enriched dataset as CSV for upload

+Notebook included in the repo under `Attached_files/`.

 ---

 ## 🔁 Incremental Loading